Bojak4616/Strawpoll_Auto_Voter/README.md

 # Strawpoll_Auto_Votes
 <strong>Disclaimer: Using random proxies will result in malicious traffic coming to your box.
 Use at your own risk</strong>

-This is not optimized to be user friendly.
-Those changes will be added when I have time...
 <br></br>
 <strong>Step 1</strong>